Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Learning Fair and Discriminative Representation

 \subsection{Two-Player Game Formulation}

-\secref{sec:learn_PD_representation} and \ref{sec:learn_PC_representation} have explained the motivation of using MMD and pretext loss to learn both fair and discriminative representations.
-We cast it as a constrained optimization problem:
+\secref{sec:learn_PD_representation} and \ref{sec:learn_PC_representation} have explained the motivation of using pretext loss and MMD to learn fair and discriminative representations.
+We then cast learning as a constrained optimization problem:

 where $\mathcal{F}$ is a class of encoding functions, $L_{p}$ is the pretext loss, $\tilde{d}^2_{MMD}$ is the MMD constraint, $\{x_i, s_i\}^n_{i=1}$ is the finite samples of $(X,S)$, and $\epsilon$ is a small tolerance.